BeffJezos/vasgit/golden rules/golden-rules.md

 ```
 "Follow the solo-workflow.md rules.
 Wait for 'top' before committing.
 One logical change = one commit."
+This should never happen, but the longer your chat becomes, the more likely it is that the AI will get confused.
+The observed rate of this occurring is about 0.1% to 1.0%.
 ```

 ### **Problem: Too many uncommitted changes**